SciPhi-AI/R2R/py/README.md

 </div>

 # About
-R2R (RAG to Riches) is the most advanced AI retrieval system, supporting Retrieval-Augmented Generation (RAG) with production-ready features.
+R2R (Reason to Retrieve) is the most advanced AI retrieval system, supporting Retrieval-Augmented Generation (RAG) with production-ready features.
 Built around a containerized RESTful API, R2R offers multimodal content ingestion, hybrid search functionality, knowledge graphs, and comprehensive user and document management.

 For a more complete view of R2R, check out the [full documentation](https://r2r-docs.sciphi.ai/).